mhamel12/boxtopNCAA/README.md

 The scripts store basketball box scores in the BOXTOP format that I have developed over the past 10+ years for ABA, NBA, and NCAA box scores.

-boxtop2Text.py - Converts a BOXTOP file into a .csv file that is suitable for cutting-and-pasting into a spreadsheet (like Excel) to make it easier to cut-and-paste the same data into a word processor (like Word). boxtopCheck.py - Checks a BOXTOP file for inconsistencies boxtopGameLog.py - Creates a game log for an individual player from a BOXTOP file boxtopNCAA.py - Creates a BOXTOP file by prompting the user to enter stats and other information from a box score.
-Easy to modify to adjust to the format of the box score in the original source.
+boxtop2Text.py - Converts a BOXTOP file into a .csv file that is suitable for cutting-and-pasting into a spreadsheet (like Excel) to make it easier to cut-and-paste the same data into a word processor (like Word). boxtopCheck.py - Checks a BOXTOP file for inconsistencies. boxtopGameLog.py - Creates a game log for an individual player from a BOXTOP file. boxtopNCAA.py - Creates a BOXTOP file by prompting the user to enter stats and other information from a box score.
+Easy to modify to adjust to the format of the box score in the original source. boxtopTeamGameLog.py - Create a game log for a single team from a BOXTOP file.

 BOXTOP format